 6.5.1 Policy A1 of the Local Plan requires the highest standards of design to ensure the amenities of existing occupiers are safeguarded and this is echoed in guidance contained within the NPPF.
-In this instance neither the application site or the adjoining buildings are in residential use.
-In any case, the underground development of a building in restaurant/hotel use would be no more damaging to residential amenity than the existing scenario and the proposed development is therefore considered acceptable in this regard.
+In this instance neither the ground floor of the application site or the adjoining buildings are in residential use.
+In any case, the underground development of a building in retail use would be no more damaging to residential amenity than the existing scenario and the proposed development is therefore considered acceptable in this regard.